 - Extra cheesy - In addition to cheddar, you can add gouda, gruyère or grate Parmigiano-Reggiano on top of the potatoes.

-- Basil - Fresh torn basil adds a brightness to the dish.
+- Basil or parsley - Fresh torn basil or chopped parsley adds a brightness to the dish.

 Instructions

-- Cut hasselback potatoes - Place a potato between two chopsticks on a cutting board.
-Thinly slice the potatoes crosswise, leaving about ¼ inch at the bottom unsliced.
-The chopsticks will help prevent you from cutting the potato all the way.
+- Cut and prepare the potatoes - Place a potato between two chopsticks on a cutting board.
+Thinly slice the potatoes crosswise to create ⅛-inch thick pockets, leaving about ¼ inch at the bottom unsliced.
+The chopsticks are a guide that helps prevent the knife from cutting most of the potato all the way.
+Be careful when you cut the ends of the potatoes since the chopsticks will not reach there.
 Repeat this step for the remaining three potatoes.
+(Photo 1)

-- Prepare the potatoes - Place the potatoes on a baking sheet.
-Drizzle the butter on top of the potatoes, getting between the layers.
-Stuff the layers with the cheddar cheese.
-Crack salt and pepper on top of each potato.
+- Prepare the potatoes - Place the potatoes on the baking sheet with space between each potato.
+Brush the olive oil on top of the potatoes, getting between the layers.
+Sprinkle kosher salt, black pepper, and garlic powder on top of each potato.
+(Photo 2)

-- Bake the potatoes - Place the potatoes in the oven and cook for 40 minutes, or until golden and tender.
+- Bake the potatoes - Place the potatoes in the oven and cook for about 60 minutes, more or less depending on the size of the potatoes, or until golden and tender.

-- Garnish and serve - Remove the potatoes from the oven.
-Top with creme fraiche, bacon, and chives.
+- Garnish and serve - Remove from the oven again and top with creme fraiche or sour cream, bacon, and chives.
 Serve immediately.
+(Photo 7 and 8)

 What to Serve with Hasselback Potatoes

-These hasselback potatoes are a the perfect side for a weeknight dinner or weekend bbq.
-We especially love to make them with BBQ Baked Chicken Thighs (Baked in Oven), a Cast Iron Skillet Burger, Pesto Swiss And Turkey Sliders, or a BBQ Chicken Salad with Greek Yogurt Ranch.
+These hasselback potatoes are a the perfect side for a weeknight dinner, weekend bbq, or game day.
+We especially love to make them withour BBQ Baked Chicken Thighs, Cast Iron Skillet Burger, Pesto Swiss And Turkey Sliders, or a BBQ Chicken Salad with Ranch.

 Recipe FAQs